prinshul/GWSDR/README.md

 ## Citation

-If you use this code, please consider citing:
+If you find our work useful, please consider citing our paper.

 @article{pandey2019guided,